Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 An important insight for high performance plotting is that plots can be requested for short and long time ranges, and, for the latter case, an excess of data points make for an illegible plot.
 Therefore, a multi-resolution approach for the time dimension is beneficial.

-For the Callisto spectrograms which are 2D, this is supported directly by using the JPEG2000 format for the data, with daily images having on the *x*-axis the second of the day, and on the *y*-axis the frequency bin.
+For the Callisto spectrograms which are 2D, this approach is supported by using the JPEG2000 format for the data, with daily images having on the *x*-axis the second of the day, and on the *y*-axis the frequency bin.

 The 1D timelines are cached in data structures which are pyramids of time resolutions.
 The highest resolution has one-minute bins and the lower resolutions are obtained by decimation.
-Depending on the nature of the dataset, several types of data are supported, namely linear, strictly positive, and logarithmic.
+Depending on the nature of the dataset, several types of data are supported, namely linear, strictly positive linear, and logarithmic.
 For the latter two, the time decimation is performed by taking the maximum in the time bin to be decimated, as the user is likely to be interested in data peaks, e.g., flares.

 ## Events

 Supported event sources are HEK and COMESEP.
 The interface to the COMESEP caching server is similar to the interface to the HEK and the format was designed to be similar, namely JSON structures with parameters.
 Since the user can view a large variety of events over long time ranges, significant effort was put into reducing the memory usage as Java objects have a high memory overhead.
 This was done by pruning some of the parameters and extensive use of interned strings.

 The event data is cached into an SQLite database, with the JSON structures inserted as gzip-compressed blobs.
 The last two weeks' worth of data can be updated to allow for server-side corrections.
-Some of the parameters are also available for query, allowing to implement filtering of some event types on the value of some parameters.
+Some of the parameters are also available for query, allowing to implement filtering of some event types on the value of those parameters.

 # CCN2 Tasks #